riturajshukla/Event-Management/README.md

 ## Running the code

-To run this application in a development environment, use the command `yarn dev`.
+To run this application in a development environment, use the command `yarn dev` or `npm run dev`.
 That will run the "dev" script defined in `package.json`, which itself runs [nodemon](https://github.com/remy/nodemon).
 Nodemon will automatically restart your application when it detects changes to your code.
 Each time it restarts your